-Following the establishment of the Shanghai Pilot FTZ in 2013, the central government began experimenting with wide-ranging, but limited, liberalisation and rationalisation in the foreign investment regulation, company registration and foreign exchange control regimes on a limited geographical basis.
-Three new Pilot FTZs in Fujian, Guangdong and Tianjin were announced in 2015, and the Hainan pilot FTZ was announced in October 2018.
+Following the establishment of the Shanghai pilot FTZ in 2013, the central government began experimenting with wide-ranging, but limited, liberalisation and rationalisation in the foreign investment regulation, company registration and foreign exchange control regimes on a limited geographical basis.
+The experiment has now been extended to 21 new pilot FTZs in China as of 2020, including in Tianjing, Guangdong, Fujian and Hainan.

-The intention is that the reforms trialled in the pilot FTZs will eventually be extended to the country as a whole.
+The intention is that the reforms trialled in the pilot FTZs will eventually be extended to the country.
 But the FTZ reforms represent incremental rather than fundamental change, and firms operating in the pilot FTZs face broadly similar challenges to those operating elsewhere.

 There are three parts of the Tianjin FTZ: the Tianjin Port district, the Tianjin Airport district and the Binhai New Area Central Business District.
-The total area is about 119.9 square kilometers.
+The total area is about 119.9 square kilometres.